-We have audited the financial statements of Thorpe Insulation Settlement Trust (the "Trust"), which comprise the statements of net claimants' equity as of December 31, 2021 and 2020, and the related statements of changes in net claimants' equity and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Thorpe Insulation Settlement Trust (the "Trust"), which comprise the statements of net claimants' equity as of December 31, 2022 and 2021, and the related statements of changes in net claimants' equity and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the net claimants' equity of Thorpe Insulation Settlement Trust as of December 31, 2021 and 2020, and its changes in net claimants' equity and its cash flows for the years then ended in accordance with the Trust's other basis of accounting, as described in Note 1 to the financial statements.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net claimants' equity of the Trust as of December 31, 2022 and 2021, and its changes in net claimants' equity and its cash flows for the years then ended in accordance with the Trust's other basis of accounting, as described in Note 1 to the financial statements.